-The Munich Intellectual Property Law Center is an academic center jointly run by the Max Planck Institute for Innovation and Competition, the University of Augsburg, the Technische Universität München, and The George Washington University Law School in Washington, D.C.
+The Munich Intellectual Property Law Center cooperation project is an academic center jointly run by the Max Planck Institute for Innovation and Competition, the University of Augsburg, the Technical University of Munich, and The George Washington University in Washington, D.C.
 (USA).
 These institutions have joined their skills and resources in order to offer the best possible education and the most outstanding research in the area of intellectual property - the law of innovation, creativity and competition.

 Four partners from two continents have joined forces in an extraordinary venture.